datacarpentry/r-socialsci/episodes/02-Reading text files.md

 teaching: 0
 exercises: 0
 questions:
-- "What is a data frame?"
+- "What is a data.frame?"
 - "How can I read a complete csv file into R?"
 - "How can I get basic summary information about my dataset?"
 - "How can I change the way R treats strings in my dataset?"